Coupling of magnetic and lattice collective excitations in the 2D van der Waals antiferromagnet FePS$_{3}$: Introduction

 Magnetic van der Waals materials, including metal phosphorus trichalcogenides (MPX$_{3}$) [M=Fe, Co, Ni, Mn; X=S, Se], represent a broad class of compounds with diverse spin dimensionality models, exhibiting both ferromagnetic and antiferromagnetic states.
-For example, \FPS\ ($T_\mathrm{N} \approx 120$ K), MnPS$_{3}$ ($T_\mathrm{N} \approx 78$ K), and NiPS$_{3}$ ($T_\mathrm{N} \approx 155$ K), all with monoclinic crystal structures (space group C2/m), display distinct magnetic behaviors~\cite{Brec1986,Joy1992}.
-FePS$_{3}$ adheres to an Ising model with a zigzag antiferromagnetic configuration, featuring in-plane ferromagnetic chains that are antiparallel along one of the in-plane crystal axes, while NiPS$_{3}$ and MnPS$_{3}$ are best described by a XY and Heisenberg model, respectively~\cite{Brec1986,Joy1992}.
-MnPS$_3$ shows a N\'{e}el-type antiferromagnetic order, where neighboring atoms have antiparallel spins, in contrast to the zig-zag antiferromagnetic structure in \FPS.
-Notably, \FPS\ maintains its magnetic order at the monolayer limit~\cite{Lee2016,Wang2016} and undergoes an insulator-to-metal transition under quasi-hydrostatic pressure~\cite{Mallick2024}.
-Inelastic neutron scattering measurements of FePS$_{3}$ have identified two magnon excitations with finite gaps of 15 meV and 40 meV at $q = 0$~\cite{Lanon2016}.
-Moreover, the comparable magnitudes of spin-orbit coupling and crystal field energies in \FPS\ favor the presence of low-energy magnetic excitations~\cite{Yuan2024}.
-Yet, a comprehensive understanding of how these low-energy magnetic excitations interact with phonons, what their circular conductivity spectral weight is, and how they affect crystal symmetries in \FPS\ is still lacking.
+For example, FePS$_3$ ($T_\mathrm{N} \approx 120$ K), MnPS$_{3}$ ($T_\mathrm{N} \approx 78$ K), and NiPS$_{3}$ ($T_\mathrm{N} \approx 155$ K), all with monoclinic crystal structures (space group C2/m), display distinct magnetic behaviors~\cite{Brec1986,Joy1992a}.
+FePS$_{3}$ adheres to an Ising model with a zigzag antiferromagnetic configuration, featuring in-plane ferromagnetic chains that are antiparallel along one of the in-plane crystal axes, while NiPS$_{3}$ and MnPS$_{3}$ are best described by an XY and Heisenberg model, respectively~\cite{Brec1986,Joy1992a}.
+MnPS$_3$ shows a N\'{e}el-type antiferromagnetic order, where neighboring atoms have antiparallel spins, in contrast to the zigzag antiferromagnetic structure in FePS$_3$.
+Notably, FePS$_3$ maintains its magnetic order at the monolayer limit~\cite{Lee2016,Wang2016} and undergoes an insulator-to-metal transition under quasi-hydrostatic pressure~\cite{Mallick2024}.
+Inelastic neutron scattering measurements of FePS$_{3}$ have identified two excitations with finite gaps of 15 meV and 40 meV at $q = 0$~\cite{Lanon2016}.
+Moreover, the comparable magnitudes of spin-orbit coupling and crystal field energies in FePS$_3$ favor the presence of low-energy magnetic excitations~\cite{Yuan2024}.
+Therefore, FePS$_3$ provides a model system for studying the interplay between anisotropic magnetism and lattice dynamics in van der Waals antiferromagnets.
+Yet, a comprehensive understanding of how these low-energy magnetic excitations interact with phonons, what their circular-conductivity spectral weight is, and how they affect crystal symmetries in FePS$_3$ remains lacking.